 Drug treatments will be recommended only at psychiatrists, and psychotherapy sessions will be held both by psychiatrists and psychologists.Psychotherapy and medication are the main treatment options that involve social intervention (requires interpersonal relationships between specialist and patient), support and personal contribution.
 Depending on the severity, may require hospitalization or direct medical supervision and treatment of patients involuntarily, if the law allows.

+One of the most common mental disorders is Generalized Anxiety Disorder.
 It is a condition characterized by excessive anxiety, worry and panic.
 Symptoms occur over a longer time, at least six months, and can be caused by a number of events or activities.
 The person can not control their emotions and concerns.

 Anxiety disorders include features of other disorders: panic disorder (panic attacks), discomfort, fear and embarrassment of a person who is present in public or when interacting with others (social phobia), fear or excessive care not to ill (obsessive compulsive disorder), fear of being separated from loved ones (separation anxiety), fear of weight gain (anorexia nervosa), laments the manifestation of various symptoms of physical illness triggered by psychological mechanisms (somatization disorder) or very serious disease (hypochondriasis) and posttraumatic stress disorder.